My research interests fall under the areas of digital

 - Dr Jovian Lin, Recommender Algorithms for Mobile Applications, graduated 2014, now a Postdoctoral Fellow with Living Analytics Research Centre (LARC), SMU, Singapore.

-- Dr Jun Ping Ng, Interpreting Time In Text, Summarizing Text With Time, graduated 2014, now Researcher and Engineer at Bloomberg LP, New York, USA.
+- Dr Jun Ping Ng, Interpreting Time In Text, Summarizing Text With Time, graduated 2014, now Software Engineer with Demand Forecasting, Amazon, New York, USA.

 - Dr Jesse Prabawa Gozali, Intra-event Photo Organization, graduated 2013, now a Researcher with Mobilewalla, Singapore

-- Dr Jin Zhao, Domain Specific Information Retrieval, graduated 2013, now a Lecturer in the School of Computing, NUS, Singapore
+- Dr Jin Zhao, Domain Specific Information Retrieval, graduated 2013, now an Instructor with the School of Computing, NUS, Singapore

 - Bamdad Bahrani, Reëxamining Slide Alignment, graduated 2012, now a Data Analytics Specialist at Nurse Next Door